Purchase of apartments on foreign markets

 What makes this country unique for investors?

-Georgia, a small Caucasian country with extraordinary charm, has become one of the most fascinating destinations for foreign investors in recent years.
+Georgia, a small Caucasian country with an extraordinary charm, has become one of the most fascinating destinations for foreign investors in recent years.
 Investing in real estate in Georgia offers a unique combination of rich culture, spectacular landscapes, and a booming economy.
 This developing country, where tradition meets modernity, is attracting more and more Polish investors looking for an alternative to the saturated Western European markets.

 High Caucasus Mountains: Alpine climate with heavy snowfall, ideal for winter tourism.
-In Gudauri or Bakuriani, the ski season lasts from December to April, which makes the facilities in these locations offer excellent potential for long-term and short-term rentals.
+In Gudauri or Bakuriani, the ski season runs from December to April, which makes the facilities in these locations offer excellent potential for long-term and short-term rentals.

 Eastern part of the country (Kakheti): Continental climate with hot, dry summers – ideal conditions for vines.
 The most famous local wines are made here, and the region attracts more and more tourists interested in enotourism.